 - DNA typing – also known as NATA accredited testing, this is the more accurate type of parentage testing, boasting an accuracy of 99.999 per cent.
-A pathologist laboratory collects samples from the man and the child, where both are required to have formal identification prior to undertaking the procedure.
+A Pathologist laboratory collects samples from the man and the child, where both are required to have formal identification prior to undertaking the procedure.
 This test can cost upwards of $825+.

-In Australia, a mother’s consent is required for the DNA testing procedure.
-A peace of mind test can be taken without the mother’s consent with samples being collected by the father and sent to a laboratory for results.
+In Australia, a Mother’s consent is required for the DNA testing procedure.
+A peace of mind test can be taken without the Mother’s consent with samples being collected by the Father and sent to a laboratory for results.

-Where parentage is in dispute and one parent refuses to participate in a paternity testing procedure, the court may make an order requiring a person to participate in the DNA testing process.
-This order requires a parent to present the child for the collection of a sample and also the man to present himself for the collection of his sample.
+Where parentage is in dispute and one parent refuses to participate in a paternity testing procedure, the Court may make an Order requiring a person to participate in the DNA testing process.
+This Order requires a parent to present the child for the collection of a sample and also the man to present himself for the collection of his sample.

-Should a party fail to comply with an order of the court requiring a mandatory paternity test, then the court has powers to make an adverse finding against the parent that is avoiding the test.
-An adverse finding by a court may declare that a man is, or alternatively is not the biological father of a child, depending on whether the mother or the man is avoiding the test, ie. If a man is avoiding a DNA test, then he may be declared the biological father irrespective of whether that man is, in fact, the biological father of that child.
+Should a party fail to comply with an Order of the Court requiring a mandatory paternity test, then the Court has powers to make an adverse finding against the parent that is avoiding the test.
+An adverse finding by a Court may declare that a man is, or alternatively is not, the biological Father of a child, depending on whether the mother or the man is avoiding the test, i.e. If a man is avoiding a DNA test, then he may be declared the biological Father irrespective of whether that man is, in fact, the biological Father of that child.

 - paternity itself.
-That is, given that a test is capable of finalizing the issue of paternity beyond a reasonable doubt, refusal to comply invites the inference to be drawn that the refusing party is likely to be the parent of the child.
+That is, given that a test is capable of finalising the issue of paternity beyond a reasonable doubt, refusal to comply invites the inference to be drawn that the refusing party is likely to be the parent of the child.

-Once parentage is confirmed and a person is identified to be the father of a child, then that person is liable to pay child support for that child.
-The parent will also share responsibility for that child unless there is a court order to the contrary.
+Once parentage is confirmed and a person is identified to be the Father of a child, then that person is liable to pay child support for that child.
+The parent will also share responsibility for that child unless there is a Court Order to the contrary.

 It is vital that you obtain independent legal advice regarding your rights and responsibilities as a parent prior to pursuing any formal arrangements for parenting of a child.
-Forge Legal Family Law division has the knowledge base drawn from the amalgamation of a number of firms.
-Our experienced team has assisted hundreds of clients to resolve a variety of parentage disputes by assisting court processes and obtaining DNA testing.
+Forge Legal family law division has the knowledge base drawn from the amalgamation of a number of firms.
+Our experienced team has assisted hundreds of clients to resolve a variety of parentage disputes by assisting Court processes and obtaining DNA testing.